dummy-image

 • Respond to your father-in-law.

-• Thank everyone that participated in making your wedding day successful.
+• Thank everyone who participated in making your wedding day successful.

 The Groom’s Wedding Speech Order

 Like other wedding speeches, the groom’s speech requires proper preparation to pull it off.
-After preparing for your toast, you must first respond to the address before yours, which leads to our next point.
+After preparing for your toast, you must respond to the address before yours, leading to our next point.

 Start By Responding to the Bride’s Father

-Since the groom’s wedding speech comes after the father of the bride’s toast, it is appropriate for the groom to respond to whatever he said.
+Since the groom’s wedding speech comes after the father of the bride’s toast, it is appropriate for the groom to respond to whatever he says.
 You shouldn’t forget to thank him, especially if he sponsored the wedding.
-Your starting tone will set the pace for the entire speech, so it needs to work well.
+Your starting tone will set the pace for the speech, so it must work well.

 Appreciate your Guests